BelaPlatform/bela_newBlog/docs/_posts/2016-11-28-percussion.markdown

 This was all written in C++ using the browser-based IDE.
 The scope was an invaluable feature for debugging.
 When conditioning the signal we were able to watch the raw input signal simultaneously with a filtered version of itself and also to visualise the exact moment when a note was triggered, all from the browser.

-Here's a photo of the second prototype instrument:
+Here's a short video the second prototype instrument being played:

+{% include youtube.html youtube="Uao2vTXOlRk" %}

 {% include single-image.html fileName="percussion-instrument.jpg" %}